FAQs

 Q: I am applying to your program from outside of the United States.
 Do I follow the same guidelines as a domestic student?

-Q. Once I am accepted at the University of New Mexico will I be given a visa?
+Q. Once I am accepted at the University of New Mexico, will I be given a visa?
 Will my family be able to come as well?
 How does the process work?

 A: The Department of Economics would love to answer all of your questions regarding the visa process.
-However, to insure the most accurate information please refer to the Office of International Program Support.
-Once you are admitted they will be in contact with you.
-OIPS staff are helpful and well informed.
-They will be supporting you though out the process and during your studies.
+However, to insure the most accurate information, please refer to the Office of International Program Support.
+Once you are admitted, they will be in contact with you.
+OIPS staff are helpful and well-informed.
+They will be supporting you thoughout the process and during your studies.

 Q: Are there student groups that represent the country or ethic group that I come from?